 Unfortunately for Mayor Bill Peduto and company, there’s not much he can do that won’t run afoul of state law and end up getting his attempts at laws overturned.
 That’s because preemption laws are quite clear and for good reason.

 Preemption laws exist to avoid communities creating an unnavigable patchwork of gun control laws that people may not be able to remain cognizant of as they travel through a state.
 While concealed carry may be fine in restaurants in Podunk, it may not be in Bumbleburp, thus landing someone in hot water for carrying in a restaurant when state law permits it.

 By preventing that, it keeps state laws on firearms universal and easier to follow.

-Yet Peduto believes that Pittsburgh is special, that they can pass and enforce whatever laws they want regardless of state law.
+Yet Peduto believes that Pittsburgh is special, that it can pass and enforce whatever laws it wants regardless of state law.
 These attempts by him and his buddies are merely the recognition that they’re crossing lines.
 What they’re really doing here is trying to minimize the risk of lawsuits.
 After all, if they pass these measures such as his proposed assault weapon ban, then every gun owner with a weapon that qualifies has the standing to sue.
 Peduto knows it.

 He’s just trying to minimize the impact.

 Frankly, I suspect it won’t work.
 As it stands, people are already working on every legal avenue they can find to block this from happening.
 That tells me they’ll be more than willing to use the courts to spike this bill like a volleyball.